Theology and Christian Faith

 b.
 In the Hellenistic synagogues, it seems the reading was commonly from the Greek.

 In the second century, we find that Hebrew was still used for some written documents.
 We cannot tell to what degree this reflects any oral facility in the spoken Hebrew.
+Many may be able to read and interact with a text, but not speak the language well or even at all.

 "Some letters and other documents from the Second Jewish Revolt against the Romans in 132-35 CE are written in Aramaic, some in Hebrew, and some in Greek" [J A Emerton, "Aramaic," Oxford Companion to the Bible (Oxford/NY: Oxford University Press, 1993), p.45].

 In Nazareth I would expect that interpretation or reading in the local language to be definitely the local form of Aramaic.
+We are told this Aamaic Targum, or interpretation, was the basis for the development of an Aamaic translation and ful text of the Hebrew scriptures.
+(See below)

 In the Gospels, I find it helpful to distinguish between four different aspects: